AdityaRayapudi/Tattle/README.md

 # Tattle
-Tattle is an imposter style clone on the popular game, wordle.
+Tattle is an imposter style clone of the popular game, wordle.